JihunKimCode/RarityRadar/README.md

 1. Download and Install Python 3.8+
 2. Clone the Repository: `git clone https://github.com/JihunKimCode/RarityRadar.git`
 3. Feel free to use VS Code or Jupyter Notebook, depending on your preference.
 4. Make sure the following are installed properly: pandas, matplotlib, seaborn, numpy, beautifulSoup, requests, and PySpark.
+Try `pip install -r requirements.txt`.
 5. If you are not sure which code to run, read the **Brief explanation of codes** below.

 ## Brief explanation of codes